 You have not taken part in any similar educational program related to your new treatment since the last 3 months.

-*self-management means you live at home, and you manage your medication on your own with no or limited support from your family (you can use a pill dispenser filled in by yourself, or an application or any other tool or device).

 Why take part in this study?

 Medication initiation is a crucial but underestimated stage in the patient’s therapeutic pathway.
 The myCare Start service can assist you, your pharmacist and your physician in optimising your treatment collaboratively at treatment initiation.
 This study will evaluate the myCare Start service.